CSC4360Project2/Project-2-Virtual-Marketplace/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to the Expense Tracker Application project, please follow this [CONTRIBUTING]().
+If you'd like to contribute to the Virtual Marketplace for Digital Art project, please follow this [CONTRIBUTING](https://github.com/CSC4360Project2/Project-2-Virtual-Marketplace/blob/main/CONTRIBUTING.md).

 ## License

-This project is licensed under the [LICENSE]().
+This project is licensed under the [LICENSE](https://github.com/CSC4360Project2/Project-2-Virtual-Marketplace?tab=Apache-2.0-1-ov-file).

 ## Contact

-For any inquiries or suggestions regarding the Expense Tracker Application project, please contact:
+For any inquiries or suggestions regarding the Virtual Marketplace for Digital Art project, please contact:

 - Sophie Nguyen: [sophienguyen113@gmail.com](mailto:sophienguyen113@gmail.com)
 - Thuan Nguyen: [thuannguyen8121997@gmail.com](thuannguyen8121997@gmail.com)